chenghongbo/unix_notes/MarkDowns/gcp.md

 	- Coldline provides the lowest-cost archival storage for backup and disaster recovery
 - Persistent Disks.
 Block storage for computer engine.
 PD or SSD PD

+## networking
+two types of VPC networks
+- auto mode
+When an auto mode VPC network is created, one subnet from each region is automatically created within it.
+These automatically created subnets use a set of predefined IP ranges which fit within the 10.128.0.0/9 CIDR block.
+- custom mode
+When a custom mode VPC network is created, no subnets are automatically created.
+This type of network provides you with complete control over its subnets and IP ranges.
+You decide which subnets to create, in regions you choose, and using IP ranges you specify.
+- Each project starts with a default auto mode network.